Arctic Melting :

 Approximately 267 billion metric tons of ice is being lost from the Greenland ice sheets every year.

-These changes are adversely affecting the natural Arctic ecosystem and the local indigenous communities.
+The Arctic melting and its changes are adversely affecting the natural Arctic ecosystem and the local indigenous communities.
 The melting arctic ice sheets are contributing to a 0.7 mm sea-level rise annually which increases the risk of submerging the coastal cities.

 Arctic permafrost thawing is releasing approximately 300-600 million tons of carbon into the atmosphere per year.
 The decreasing sea-ice cover is increasing the potential of ocean waters absorbing the heat rather than reflecting it.